-The secret is out; Iona is heading to Norway.
-We caught up with Paul Ludlow, Senior Vice President of P&O Cruises, to find out how the most eagerly-anticipated new ship for UK cruisers will be doing things a little differently in the Norwegian Fjords when she arrives in 2020.
+We recently caught up with Paul Ludlow, President of P&O Cruises, to find out how the most eagerly-anticipated new cruise ship for UK cruisers will be doing things a little differently in the Norwegian Fjords when she arrives.

 When it comes to new ships, which decision comes first; the design of the ship or the destinations it will visit?

 It’s a combination of both.
 Norway is one of the most popular destinations for new guests travelling with us, and as a UNESCO World Heritage Site, we believe that the appeal will continue.